-- How much real value did the project create for the client? - Did the client perceive the value of the project? - Was the initial potential value of the project realized? - Oral Presentations (20%) - Did the presentations address all relevant content areas? - Were technical terms properly understood and conveyed? - Was the information presented in a logical, organized, easy-to-follow sequence? - Did slides have a professional look? - Was the text easily readable? - Did the speakers convey full knowledge of the material? - Did the speakers project confidence and enthusiasm? - Did the speakers answer questions effectively? - Written Presentations (20%) - Did the reports include all necessary content? - Were all equations accurate and clearly labeled and explained? - Were technical terms properly defined and used correctly? - Were all prior works and references acknowledged? - Were the reports concise? - Were the reports visually appealing and easily navigated? - Was information placed appropriately in either the main text or an appendix? - Were all figures accurate and of good quality, and did they enhance the text? - Were the sentences complete and grammatically correct?
-Did they flow together easily? - Did the reports contain any misspelled words and typos? - Were the words chosen for their precise meaning? - Deductions.
+- How much real value did the project create for the client? - Did the client perceive the value of the project? - Was the initial potential value of the project realized? - Oral Presentations - Were the presentations interesting? - Were the presentations concise? - Did the presentations address all relevant content areas? - Was the information presented in a logical, organized, easy-to-follow sequence? - Did slides have a professional look? - Were all figures accurate and of good quality, and did they enhance the presentations? - Did the text contain misspelled words or typos? - Was the text easily readable? - Did the speakers convey full knowledge of the material? - Did the speakers project confidence and enthusiasm? - Did the speakers answer questions effectively? - Written Presentations - Were the reports visually appealing and easily navigated? - Were the reports concise? - Did the reports include all necessary content? - Were the sentences complete and grammatically correct?
+Did they flow together easily? - Did the reports contain misspelled words or typos? - Were the words chosen for their precise meaning? - Were all equations accurate and clearly labeled and explained? - Were technical terms properly defined and used correctly? - Were all prior works and references acknowledged? - Was information placed appropriately in either the main text or an appendix? - Were all figures accurate and of good quality, and did they enhance the text?

+- Professionalism - Did the team complete what they said they were going to do? - Did the team display a proactive approach to recognizing and solving problems? - Did the team exhibit a strong work ethic? - Were team members on time and prepared for meetings? - Did the team inconvenience their advisor or client at any time? - Did the team set its own goals, objectives and tasks, or wait for the advisor to do so?

+Deductions.
 In general, the ideal is for all team members to receive the same grade.
-However, individual and team deductions from the overall grade will be assessed if you do any of the following: - do not contribute a fair and significant share to the team's effort; - fail to get your advisor's approval before sending a presentation or report to the senior design coordinator or the client; - miss a meeting without prior approval; - arrive late to a meeting without prior approval; - miss a presentation to the faculty and/or class (even for an interview; companies understand that you need to schedule your interviews around immovable academic commitments); - appear at the client site dressed inappropriately;
+However, individual and team deductions from the overall grade will be assessed if you do any of the following:

-- do not display proper attitude during a formal or informal meeting; - do not display proper attitude or work ethic during the semester; - miss a due date; - violate course rules; - fail to respond in a timely manner to a request from the client, faculty advisor, or senior design coordinator; or - behave unprofessionally toward client, faculty, senior design coordinator, or fellow students.
+- do not contribute a fair and significant share to the team's effort; - fail to get your advisor's approval before sending a presentation or report to the senior design coordinator or the client; - miss a meeting without prior approval; - arrive late to a meeting without prior approval; - miss a presentation to the faculty and/or class (even for an interview; companies understand that you need to schedule your interviews around immovable academic commitments); - appear at the client site dressed inappropriately; - do not display proper attitude during a formal or informal meeting; - do not display proper attitude or work ethic during the semester; - miss a due date; - violate course rules; - fail to respond in a timely manner to a request from the client, faculty advisor, or senior design coordinator; or - behave unprofessionally toward client, faculty, senior design coordinator, or fellow students.

 Penalties will be assessed according to the severity of the action.
-They can range from as little as a quarter letter-grade deduction to a full letter-grade deduction from your team's overall assigned grade.
+They can range from as little as a third-of-a-letter-grade deduction to a full letter-grade deduction from your team's overall assigned grade.
 Egregious cases may result in a deduction of two or more letter-grades, the assignment of a D or F in the course, or even termination from the course midway through the semester.